motanelson/ANTLR.c/README.md

 # ANTLR.c
-c code code to c compiler
+all kind of code to  compilers